ydydsnyd/mono/doc/docs/performance.md

 ## Performance Intuitions

 Your intuition should be that Replicache has "memory-fast" performance for common operations.
-Here are some rough rules of thumb you that should serve you well.
+Here are some rough rules of thumb that should serve you well.

 | Operation                              | Expectation            |
 | -------------------------------------- | ---------------------- |